 This graph corresponds to the regression system in Table 4, column 2.
 The curve shows the partial relation between the growth rate of per capita GDP and the Gini coefficient, holding fixed the estimated effects of the explanatory variables other than the Gini coefficient.
-(The variable on the vertical axis has been normalized to have a mean of zero.)
+CONhet Waliable Lion at he Givertical axis has been normalized to have a mean of zero.)

-Barro, 2008 find's some evidence along these lines, but much stronger for low income economies
+Barro, 2008 find's evidence inequality reduces growth, especially in low income economies